battre/autocomplete-attribute-explainer/README.md

   abstract terms (e.g. answering what's an address-level2) and fix incorrect interpretations of the spec which have become the defacto standard on the web.

+An empirical attempt to model US, MX, BR and IN address forms with this strategy suggests that the proposed model seems feasible.
+However, the study revealed how much inherent complexity can be found in address forms of individual countries.
+While US and BR address forms were pretty regular, IN and MX address forms contained a lot of variance.
+MX address forms differed from site to site in their use of Municipio/Delegación and Ciudad fields (some websites asked for the former, some for the latter, others for both).
+IN address forms differed a lot in structure and labels.
+For the latter two countries we had to conduct interviews with residents to understand the meanings of fields and expectations for how to fill them.

+At this point we would like to check in on the directional alignment before figuring out details.

 ## Motivation

 Our [Country